 Further Professional Information

-- Social Mobility Advocate for the Bar Council
+- Social Mobility Advocate, The Bar Council of England and Wales

 - Twi and Ga (Ghanaian languages)